Unmanned aerial vehicle: Early drones

-1900's
+1900s

 Significant development of drones started in the 1900s, and originally focused on providing practice targets for training military personnel.
 The earliest attempt at a powered UAV was A. M. Low's "Aerial Target" in 1916.
 Low confirmed that Geoffrey de Havilland's monoplane was the one that flew under control on 21 March 1917 using his radio system.
 Following this successful demonstration in the spring of 1917 Low was transferred to develop aircraft controlled fast motor launches D.C.B.s with the Royal Navy in 1918 intended to attack shipping and port installations and he also assisted Wing Commander Brock in preparations for the Zeebrugge Raid.
 Other British unmanned developments followed, leading to the fleet of over 400 de Havilland 82 Queen Bee aerial targets that went into service in 1935.

 Nikola Tesla described a fleet of uncrewed aerial combat vehicles in 1915.
 These developments also inspired the construction of the Kettering Bug by Charles Kettering from Dayton, Ohio and the Hewitt-Sperry Automatic Airplane – initially meant as an uncrewed plane that would carry an explosive payload to a predetermined target.
 Development continued during World War I, when the Dayton-Wright Airplane Company invented a pilotless aerial torpedo that would explode at a preset time.

 The film star and model-airplane enthusiast Reginald Denny developed the first scaled remote piloted vehicle in 1935.

 Soviet researchers experimented with controlling Tupolev TB-1 bombers remotely in the late 1930s.

 World War II

-In 1940, Denny started the Radioplane Company and more models emerged during World War II – used both to train antiaircraft gunners and to fly attack-missions.
+In 1940, Reginald Denny started the Radioplane Company and more models emerged during World War II – used both to train antiaircraft gunners and to fly attack-missions.
 Nazi Germany produced and used various UAV aircraft during the war, like the Argus As 292 and the V-1 flying bomb with a jet engine.
 Fascist Italy developed a specialised drone version of the Savoia-Marchetti SM.79 flown by remote control, although the Armistice with Italy was enacted prior to any operational deployment.